leostat/Necurity.co.uk/netsec/_posts/2013-08-22-redhat_spacewalk_tutorial.md

 yum install spacewalk-setup-postgresql spacewalk-postgresql
 {% endhighlight %}
 <p>
-I have had some problems installing spacewalk 2.0+ directly, but have sound that installing then updating spacewalk 1.9 works first time.
+I have had some problems installing spacewalk 2.0+ directly, but have found that installing then updating spacewalk 1.9 works first time.
 </p>

 <p>